nmg56/ESA_Poster_2021/index.md

 Richards, O. (1966).
 New records of Pseudomasaris Ashmead (Hymenoptera: Vespoidea, Masaridae), with notes on P. phaceliae Rohwer and P. cazieri RM Bohart.
 Proceedings of the Royal Entomological Society of London.
 Series B, Taxonomy., 35, 47–55.

+Bradley, J. C. (1922).
+The Taxonomy of the Masarid Wasps, Including a Monograph on the North American Species.
+University of California Press, 1(9), 369–464. https://digitalcommons.usu.edu/bee_lab_bo/110/